dutchaug/beginners-workshop/lesson01/README.md

 The **targetSdkVersion** informs the system that you have tested against the target version and the system should not enable any compatibility behaviors to maintain your app's forward-compatibility with the target version.
 The application is still able to run on older versions (down to **minSdkVersion**).
 To maintain your application along with each Android release, you should increase the value of this attribute to match the latest API level, then thoroughly test your application on the corresponding platform version.

-The **versionCode** is a value which is used mainly for distribution on Google Play.
+The **versionCode** is a value which is used mainly for distribution on the [Google Play Store](https://play.google.com/store/apps).
 Every update should have a higher version code than the previous package.
+Don't worry about forgetting this.
+When you upload your app to the Play Store you will be notified if this is not the case.

 The **versionName** value is a user-friendly name for the app version and can be any string.
 This value is visible to the end-users on Google Play.